 - 1. Make sure the stabiliser extensions are extended a little. - 2.
 Unlock the stabiliser leg lock (2), that holds the stabiliser leg in the transport position. - 3.
-Tilt the stabiliser leg downward up to the working position. - 4.
-Lock the stabiliser leg lock (2) in the hole (3).

-Make sure that the stabiliser leg is in the working position and properly locked.

-5. Extend the stabiliser extension.
-For manual stabiliser extensions, lock the extension.
+Tilt the stabiliser leg downward. - 4.
+Lock the stabiliser leg lock (2). - 5.
+Extend the stabiliser extension.
+For manual stabiliser extensions, lock the extension. - 6.

-- 6. Put the extra support plate (4) onto the ground (if necessary). - 7.
 Operate the stabiliser leg downwards until it is set to the ground.